rylanharper/nitrogen/README.md

 ```

 > [!WARNING]
-> It is recommended that you use the `2024-07` API version or higher.
+> It is strongly recommended that you use the `2024-07` API version or higher.
 If not, you will not have access to new API features found within this template.